spidey1202/spidey1202/README.md

 <h1 align="center">Hi there👋😄, I'm Sweta Singh</h1>
 <h3 align="center">I'm a passionate software developer with a strong interest in machine learning and artificial intelligence.
-I enjoy exploring new technologies and building innovative solutions.
-I'm pursuing a degree in Computer Science.</h3>
+I enjoy exploring new technologies and building innovative solutions. </h3>

 - 👩‍💻 All of my projects are available at [https://github.com/spidey1202](https://github.com/spidey1202)